 Welcome to Chartley Lodge site.
-We are working to update this site and soon you will have a good source of information related to Charley Lodge and Freemasonry.
+Hopefully you will find this website a good source of information related to Charley Lodge and Freemasonry.

 Freemasonry is one of the world’s oldest secular fraternal societies.
 The United Grand Lodge of England administers all Lodges of Freemasons in England and Wales, and in many places overseas.
 Freemasonry is a society of men concerned with moral and spiritual values.
 Its members are taught its precepts by a series of ritual dramas, which follow ancient forms and use stonemasons’ customs and tools as allegorical guides.